learn-co-curriculum/programming-univbasics-3-methods-and-arguments-readme/README.md

 ```

 Again, the arity of greeting is one, by providing it two arguments, Ruby gets
 upset.
-By default, all arguments defined in a method are required in order to
+By default, all arguments defined in a method are required to
 correctly invoke (or "call", or "execute") that method and method arguments
 create local variables for you use when the method is actually called.